jgstern/STORI_singlenode/README.md

 by maxRuntime in STORIcontrol.py
 	In the future I would like to make this limit adaptive and a unique property of each run.
+4. Comparing CPU hours until convergence between different runs is now complicated, since more running STORI.pl processes mean slower performance.
+The runtime attribute should instead be thought of as "total process wall time for this run".
-4. Fixed divide by zero bug in sub DecideReduction of STORI.pl.
+5. Fixed divide by zero bug in sub DecideReduction of STORI.pl.

 Eventually I would like to integrate STORIstats with STORIcontrol, and rewrite the methods for saving and reading the job_data_STORI